• Skip to primary navigation

 Cranberry orange muffin ingredients.
 A large clear bowl with cranberries next to a bowl with flour, almond flour, eggs, yogurt, milk, butter, coconut oil, navel oranges, extracts, baking powder, salt, and sugar.

 A step by step process showing the creation of cranberry orange muffins.
 Starting with a clear bowl and mixed flours.
 Next is a clear bowl with orange zest and sugar, followed by a large clear bowl of the wet ingredients.
-The last photo shows the wet ingredients combined with the dry ingredients, and a spatula folding in the mixture.

 Three cranberries orange muffins with one muffin liner pulled down exposing the muffin.